jaeyow/fullstack-developer/_posts/2020-06-19-so-how-do-you-start-with-dynamodb.md

 We covered a bit of ground with our DynamoDB learnings in this article.
 DynamoDB plays a very important role inside Amazon where they have migrated hundreds of mission critical and thousands of secondary services.

-However, it still gets a bad reputation from the developer community.
+However, it still gets mixed reviews from the developer community.
 It is important to understand that in adopting a new technology like DynamoDB, one should learn how to use it the correct way before applying it in production.

 Developers who are experts in RDBMS technology by default apply that same method to DynamoDB, but that just does not work.
 They find that as they scale, their application becomes slower and slower, or more expensive to run, or both.